EnigmaDragons/ProjectNeon/design/Pyromancer_Cards.md

 / - Osmose - 0 Mana - Self - Gain 7 Mana at the end of turn if you have none

 Uncommon:
-/ - Stoke the Flames - 2 Flames - All Enemies - Apply another copy of each DoT
+ - Gas On The Fire - 2 Flames - All Enemies - Apply another copy of each DoT
  - Fire Stream - X Mana - 1 Enemy - Deal 0.7x MAG damage
  - Sear - 3 Flames - 1 Enemy - Deal 1x MAG damage.
 If enemy is taking ongoing damage, Stun 1
 / - Fire Blast - 1 Mana - 1 Enemy - Instant: Deal 0.5x MAG damage